 For such big size plastic parts, we normally consider two manufacturing ways: 3D printing and CNC machining.
 Compared with CNC machining, most of the 3D printer has shorter proceeding strokes and higher machining costs.
-Therefore, the best option will be CNC machining for big size parts.
-We normally have two handling ways for it.
+Therefore, the best option will be CNC machining , we normally have two handling ways for it.

-First, we should consider the whole piece of processing.
-By doing this, we need to make sure we have a large CNC machining with big machining stroke.
-Our CNC machining strokes can reach 2000mm, and we have hired e, so experienced operators can easily make larger prototypes.
+First, we should consider one whole piece of processing.
+By doing this, we need to make sure we have a large CNC machining with a big machining stroke.
+Our CNC machining strokes at RapidDone can reach 2000mm, our experienced operators can easily make larger prototypes.

-If we do not have such a big machine, then we will have to consider to disassemble the plastic parts into pieces for machining.
+If we do not have such a big machine, then we will have to consider to disassemble the plastic parts into pieces.
 After that, we need to splice the parts back together.
-But this will lower the strength of part and the performance may not be as good as one full piece.
+But this will lower the strength of the part, and the performance may not be as good as one full piece.

-In this progress, it is necessary to pay attention to the selection of materials, and we should choose the one with good glue performance such as ABS plastic material.
+If we choose this option, it is necessary to pay attention to the selection of materials, and we should choose the one with good glue performance such as ABS plastic material.

-Do not worry about the cosmetic of splicing location, as that area can be sprayed with painting and fully be covered by painting.
+Do not worry about the cosmetic of splicing location, as that area can be polished and fully be covered by painting.

-It is difficult to suggest an exact price.
-It depends on some basic parameters such as MOQ and manufacturing way and design.
+This depends on some basic parameters such as MOQ and manufacturing way and design, so it is difficult to suggest an exact price.

 Normally, we can consider using 3d printing for a small size plastic part with a simple feature.
 The price can be very cheap for just under $15, but it might increase to be $30-$50 if we change to use CNC machining.

-However, there is some on-line quotation system like xometry.com, you can upload your 3D drawing and get your quotation out in one minute.
+However, there is some on-line quotation system like xometry, you can upload your 3D drawing and get your quotation out in one minute.
 You can also send a mail to your quoation team, RapidDone can come back to you quickly.